 BYD stands for “Build Your Dream”.
 It is a Chinese manufacturing company headquartered in Shenzhen, China, founded by Chuanfu Wnag in February 1995.
-Currently in Australia BYD is best known for their solar batteries, however the company also manufactures commercial and passenger electric vehicles, rail transport and solar panels.
+Currently, in Australia BYD is best known for its solar batteries, however, the company also manufactures commercial and passenger electric vehicles, rail transport and solar panels.

-BYD entered the Australian solar market in 2013 and currently have an office based in Lane Cove, NSW.
-They operate photovoltaic module production plants in China and Brazil with their annual production capacity noted as 1.5GW in 2016 which would characterise them as a small to medium scale solar panel manufacturer.
+BYD entered the Australian solar market in 2013 and currently has an office based in Lane Cove, NSW.
+They operate photovoltaic module production plants in China and Brazil with their annual production capacity noted as 1.5GW in 2016 which would characterise them as a small to medium-scale solar panel manufacturer.

 |BYD Australia Pty.
 Ltd.Solar Panels|